caparritos/INFOVIS-G22/README.md

 ## Recomendations:

-The recomended display specifications are:
+The recomended display specifications in a laptop are:

 ```
 Resolution: 1920 x 1080